ryanarnouk/WikipediaTopicExtraction/README.md

 More information can be found here: https://radimrehurek.com/gensim/models/ldamulticore.html

-Load into a pickle file to cache model and not need to rerun every time seperatly.
+Load into a pickle file to cache model and not need to rerun every time separately.

 **Selecting Parameters:**
-In my case I was limited in time to really expirement with tweaking all of the parameters, in the future instead of choosing something random and expirementing quickly to see what worked the best I will try and graph my results in order to see the best parameters that give me the most accurate results.
-Passing in an unseen document to the classifier and having no conclusive way to get the optimal number of topics really makes it a pain to tweak the parameters and becomes a game of trial and error.
-I ended up making this classifier with 350 topics and `model2.pkl` with 1000 topics and I am looking into expirementing with them to see what is more effective.
+In my case, I was limited in time to experiment with tweaking all of the parameters, in the future instead of choosing something random and experimenting quickly to see what worked the best I will try and graph my results to see the best parameters that give me the most accurate results.
+Passing in an unseen document to the classifier and having no conclusive way to get the optimal number of topics makes it a pain to tweak the parameters and becomes a game of trial and error.
+I ended up making this classifier with 350 topics and `model2.pkl` with 1000 topics and I am looking into experimenting with them to see what is more effective.

-Testing with 1000 topics expirement can be found in `/1000 topics testing`
+Testing with 1000 topics experiment can be found in `/1000 topics testing`